 Key Policy Features

-Your BYOD Policy needs to include employer and user responsibilities, a software application for managing the devices on the network, and a signed agreement stating that every employee understands and will comply.
+Your BYOD Strategy and Policy needs to include employer and user responsibilities, a software application for managing the devices on the network, and a signed agreement stating that every employee understands and will comply.

-Without a good BYOD policy, you’re simply not safe.
+Without a good BYOD agreement and policy, you’re simply not safe.

 What if something happens, and an employee’s iPhone manages to bring spyware onto your company’s network?
 Even if you can prove it, your case may be in a legal gray area without a signed copy of the employee’s BYOD policy.